SimonDMC/lights-out-discord-bot/README.md

 ## How to use

-This is a simple Discord bot I made in two days, attempting to recreate the popular minigame Lights Out.
+This is a simple Discord bot which recreates the popular minigame Lights Out.

-To start a game, send `s!start` or `s!start <size of playing field>` in a channel called `#lights-out` or `#bot-commands`.
+To start a game, use the command `/lights_out` or `/lights_out <board size>`.

-As of right now, the game has no AFK period and the bot cannot run multiple games simultaneously, so administrators can use the command `s!end` to terminate the game if necessary.
+As of right now, the game has no AFK period and the memory can get cluttered with ongoing games, so administrators can use the command `/terminate_lights_out` to terminate all ongoing games if necessary.

+A player can also terminate their own game using the same command, `/terminate_lights_out`.

 Your goal is to turn all the tiles white, while always flipping the tile you're standing on and the tiles adjacent.

 I might make it more customizable and add more features in the future.